 Accepting students is left at the discretion of the individual externship facilities, but the Georgia School of Phlebotomy will work with students to find an appropriate and timely placement.
 If you were previously enrolled before the pandemic, you may be reassigned to another externship site, depending on availability.

 Do not attend class or come to campus.
-Contact the office via email or phone and you will be advised on your options for continuing your enrollment at a later date after a required self-quarantine period.
-You will not be penalized for absences accrued due to suspected or possible infection through July 1, 2020, and no documentation will be required.
-After July 1, 2020, absences for illness or suspected/possible infection will be allowed without penalty but will require appropriate documentation from a healthcare practitioner.
+Contact the office via email or phone and you will be advised on your options for continuing your enrollment in your current class or at a later date after a required self-quarantine period.

 If you are in an externship program, and depending on where your clinical assignment is located, you may be required to complete a background check, health physical, current TB test, or other requirements.
 All fees associated are extra costs to the student.
 Most of our clinical placements only require a TB test that can be done at any local clinic.
 The school estimates that additional costs to externship students will be between $20-$100, depending on which site you are assigned to and what documentation you already possess.
 Each student is required to bring a copy of their High School Diploma, GED or High School transcript to the first day of class.
 If you are unable to bring this, there is an option to have the school request your transcripts which is a cost of $20.